maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-19.md

 ### Abstract

-This proposal calls for upgrading the native token of the Polygon PoS network from MATIC (`0x7d1afa7b718fb893db30a3abc0cfc608aacfebb0`) to POL (address) in a method that ensures maximum backward compatibility.
+This proposal calls for upgrading the native token of the Polygon PoS network from MATIC (`0x7d1afa7b718fb893db30a3abc0cfc608aacfebb0`) to POL (`0x455e53CBB86018Ac2B8092FdCd39d8444aFFC3F6`) in a method that ensures maximum backward compatibility.
 The authors recommend this by upgrading the PoS Plasma Bridge Contract (`0x401f6c983ea34274ec46f84d70b31c151321188b`) to a new implementation that:

 -   Converts all the MATIC in the bridge to POL
 -   Fulfills all withdrawal requests for the native asset of Polygon PoS Chain with POL